 To implement the QI Program, the PIHP Board has established a Quality Improvement (QI) Committee.
 The QI Committee assures that its sub-structure is aligned with the mandates and improvement priorities of the PIHP Board.
 The PIHP Medical Director provides clinical input, feedback, direction and oversight to the QI Program.
 The Chief Clinical Officer (CCO) provides operational direction and oversight leadership to the QI Program and the QI Committee.
-The QI Committee is composed of core members including PIHP Chief Executive Officer, PIHP Medical Director (M.D.), PIHP Chief Finance Officer, PIHP Chief Information Officer, PIHP Chief Clinical Officer (Clinical PhD), PIHP SUD Director, PIHP Administrative Director, PIHP Compliance Officer, and Standing Committee Chairs.
+The QI Committee is composed of core members including PIHP Chief Executive Officer, PIHP Medical Director, PIHP Chief Finance Officer, PIHP Chief Operations Officer, PIHP Chief Information Officer, PIHP Chief Clinical Officer (Clinical PhD), PIHP SUD Director, PIHP Administrative Director, PIHP Compliance Officer, and Standing Committee Chairs.
 The Standing Committees consist of the following designated areas: Compliance Committee, Finance Committee, Improving Practices Leadership Team, Privileging and Credentialing Committee, Information Systems Committee, Provider Network Committee, Quality Management Committee, Sentinel Events Review Committee, and Utilization Management Committee.

 Functional areas of the QI Program are detailed through assigned QI Program Standing Committees.
 The Compliance Committee focuses on regulatory compliance as well as corporate compliance issues to ensure service provision in network as required.
 The Finance Committee focuses on budget and funding issues to provide good management of the PIHP network.
-The Improving Practices Leadership Team develops and monitors clinical service areas such as clinical practice guidelines, evidence based practices, care integration processes, home and community based services transition planning to ensure quality of clinical care, safety of clinical care, quality of service, and enhance members' experience.
+The Improving Practices Leadership Team develops and monitors clinical service areas such as clinical practice guidelines, evidence-based practices, care integration processes, home and community-based services transition planning to ensure quality of clinical care, safety of clinical care, quality of service, and enhance members' experience.
 The Privileging and Credentialing Committee focuses on ensuring network practitioners and providers have the appropriate qualifications to provide services to ensure safety and quality of clinical care.
-The Information Systems Committee focuses on monitoring of service data reporting, and data analytics usage and monitoring to ensure accurate tracking of service provision.
 The Provider Network Committee focuses on contract compliance to ensure services are provided as required and that the network is adequate to ensure provision of services.
 The Quality Management Committee focuses on performance indicator data, conducting and analyzing satisfaction survey data, oversight of performance improvement projects, and monitoring QI plans to ensure quality of services, and evaluate members' experience.
 Sentinel Events Review Committee focuses on reviewing and monitoring critical and sentinel events to ensure safety of clinical care, and quality of service.
 Utilization Management Committee focuses on service utilization within the network to ensure quality and safety of clinical care and quality of service.